unChaz/sci-fi-5e/srd/mechanics/combat.md

 #### Disengage

-If you take the Disengage action, your movement doesn’t provoke opportunity attacks for the rest of the turn.
+If you take the Disengage action, your movement doesn't provoke opportunity attacks for the rest of the turn.

 #### Dodge